Keepnet Labs Logo

 What is Secure Access Service Edge (SASE)? | Keepnet

 The adoption of cloud services and remote work has transformed how businesses approach security and connectivity.
 Organizations need solutions that combine robust protection with seamless access.
-Secure Access Service Edge (SASE) meets this demand by integrating security and networking into a single, cloud-delivered framework.
+Secure Access Service Edge meets this demand by integrating security and networking into a single, cloud-delivered framework.

 This concern is justified, as IBM reports that 82% of data breaches in 2023 involved cloud storage.
 The rise in cloud-based attacks underscores the importance of comprehensive solutions like SASE, which protect sensitive information while maintaining high performance.